-The minimum resolution of this type of monitors has a definition that goes from 1280 x 720 pixels to 3840 x 2160 pixels.
-The response time of the image is the same as that which takes a pixel to change color and are one of the most available options in the market.
+The minimum resolution of this type of monitor has a definition that goes from 1280 x 720 pixels to 3840 x 2160 pixels.
+The response time of the image is the same as that which takes a pixel to change color and is one of the most available options in the market.

 Although LCD monitors were initially created for the television industry, their technology is present in a large number of household appliances, where it is very useful, to mention an example, calculators use LCD screens.